 This is a collection of over 130 objects.
 The collection is mainly of donations from civic dignitaries, official visitors to the city or private individuals.
-Criteria for the collection whether by donation or acquisition is that the objects must relate to Winchester and surrounding area.

-There are 22 civic regalia items on permanent display in the Guildhall and civic regalia items are often displayed in the temporary exhibition display case, also in the Guildhall.
+There are 22 civic regalia items on permanent display in the Guildhall and other items are often displayed in the temporary exhibition display case, also in the Guildhall.
 The largest of the maces ranks second largest in size in the country.